 Financial aid for Eli Whitney students

 Yale College provides generous financial aid, awarded solely on the basis of demonstrated financial need.
 Yale meets 100% of demonstrated financial need for all Eli Whitney students.
-Financial aid covers the full cost of attendance (tuition, fees, housing, meals, along with estimates for books, personal expenses, and travel).
+Financial aid covers the full cost of attendance: tuition, fees, housing, meals, and estimates for books, personal expenses, and travel.
 Eli Whitney students taking classes at least half-time are eligible for financial aid.
-Students who qualify for financial aid receive a need-based Yale Scholarship that can vary from a few thousand dollars to over $65,000 per year.
+Students who qualify for financial aid receive a need-based Yale Scholarship that can vary from a few thousand dollars to over $70,000 per year.

 Yale does not use student loans to meet financial need.
 Instead, Yale financial aid awards include a Yale Scholarship and a small student contribution.
-Most Eli Whitney students are considered independent students for financial aid purposes.
-Parents of independent students are not expected to contribute towards their child’s education.
+Most Eli Whitney students are considered independent students for financial aid purposes and their parents are not expected to contribute financially.
+Students who would like to consider using a loan to finance some or all of their net costs may contact the Office of Undergraduate Financial Aid to explore their options.

 Part time students

 Unlike other Yale undergraduates, Eli Whitney students have the option to take classes full or part time.
-To accommodate students who study part time, Eli Whitney students would be eligible for aid up to 150% of their program length at time of admission.
-For example, a student transferring to Yale with 18 credits (one semester class at Yale is usually worth one credit) would be considered the equivalent of a first-semester junior and, if a full time student, would be granted 4 terms of enrollment to complete the bachelor’s degree.
-A student in the Eli Whitney Students Program entering Yale with 18 credits would be eligible for 6 semesters of financial aid (150% x 4).
-An Eli Whitney student entering Yale with 8 credits as a first semester sophomore would be considered the equivalent of a first-semester sophomore and would be eligible for 9 semesters of financial aid.
-This generous financial aid policy provides Eli Whitney students with the luxury of taking their time at Yale.
+To accommodate students who study part time, Yale calculates the number of aided terms for which a student is eligible at 150% of a student’s program length at the time of matriculation.
+For example, a new Eli Whitney student transferring to Yale as the equivalent of a first-term junior would be eligible for financial aid for 6 terms (150% x 4 = 6).
+A new Eli Whitney student transferring to Yale as the equivalent of a first-term sophomore and would be eligible for financial aid for 9 terms (150% x 6 = 9).

 Housing

 Eli Whitney students live off campus or in graduate housing.
-The cost of attendance in calculating financial aid awards uses the cost of a standard Yale undergraduate room.
-The actual cost of off-campus living or graduate housing may differ from the cost of a Yale College room.
-There are many affordable rentals in New Haven.
+For students with financial need, financial aid awards include an estimate for housing expenses that is equivalent to the cost of a standard Yale undergraduate room.
+Although the actual cost of off-campus living or graduate housing may differ from the cost of a Yale College room, there are affordable rental options in New Haven.

 U.S. Military Veterans